 Open my eyes, that I may behold wondrous things out of your law. – Psalm 119:18

-I was busy with my usual late morning routine, immersed in Cyberspace, working on my various blogs and websites – both business and personal, when my cell alarm went off to advise me it was 11:00am, time to make our late morning nutritional snack.
-Thank you, Lord for allowing the invention of cell phone alarms that give me that daily reminder to feed my honey on time – You know me well and how I lose myself when I focus on a job and easily forget what time it is!
-As Vidal is a diabetic, I no longer allow myself to be laid back about his meal times or what he eats.
-Praise God that neither is Vidal!
+Sorry about that interruption.
+As usual, I was busy with my usual late morning routine, immersed in cyberspace working on my various blogs and websites – both business and personal, when my cell alarm went off to advise me it was 11:00am.
+Time to make our late morning nutritional snack!
+Thank you, Lord for allowing the invention of cell phone alarms that give me that daily reminder to feed my honey on time – You know me well and how I lose myself when I focus on a job and forget what time it is!
+As Vidal is a diabetic, I no longer allow myself to be laid-back about his meal times or what he eats.
+Praise God that neither does Vidal!

 So, I raced to the kitchen with Superwoman speed, putting away clean dishes from breakfast with two hands (leaving 2 small plates out to serve our snacks upon) while opening the fridge with another hand and fishing for an apple with yet another hand, while another hand opened the freezer to grab the bag of almonds with another hand, while my last free hand grabbed a knife to core the apple.
 Any man reading this would read that I just described myself as having 7 hands – but we women know better: God has equipped us with many hands to juggle our households while multitasking; those ‘extra hands’ are more often than not in the form of a knee, hip, elbow, crook of the neck, armpit, shoulder, forehead, and at times, an eyelid…. often while mopping spills on the floor with a paper towel, using a free foot that was just standing around not being as useful.
 (I am wondering now – how can we incorporate WholyFit into this daily routine?)